StorPool Release Notes¶

 Journaling for hard-disks is now supported on persistent-memory devices (for example, Intel Optane Persistent Memory 200 Series ).

 Persistent memory devices are fast enough and provide a reasonable guarantee for power-loss protection to be usable for journaling (persisting) and completing operations quickly without waiting for a confirmation from the underlying hard disk.
-Until now, the options avaialble were either the power-loss protected cache of a RAID controller (which had its own set of problems), or a NVMe device.
+Until now, the options available were either the power-loss protected cache of a RAID controller (which had its own set of problems), or a NVMe device.

-It’s used by creating partitions on a pmem namespace, created with ndctl
+It’s used by creating partitions on a pmem namespace, created with ndctl.

 The usage is as follows:

-.
-The size should be as large as to fit the number of needed 100MiB journals;in the namespace, create partitions, 100MiB for each journal, aligned on 1MiB boundaries;
+• in the namespace, create partitions, 100MiB for each journal, aligned on 1MiB boundaries;

-for each hard disk being initialized, pass on the
+• for each hard disk being initialized, pass on the /dev/pmem... device as a journal.

 Appears with 19.3 revision 19.01.2539.30ba167e1 release.

-Meta V2 release¶
+Meta V2 release

 The internal metadata structure is updated for more efficient metadata operations.